 If you believe that there is an illiberal trend against free speech on campus, Evergreen State College in Olympia, Washington, is exhibit A. Evergreen became a crucible for the campus wars in March of 2017, when evolutionary biologist Bret Weinstein spoke against anti-racist protests and activities on campus.
 As a result, Weinstein claims, he was targeted with physical and verbal harassment.
-Last September, he and his wife, biologist Heather Heying, sued the university for failing to protect them from harassment.
+Last September, he and his wife, biologist Heather Heying, filed a tort claim against the university for failing to protect them from harassment.
 Evergreen admitted no wrongdoing, but settled for $500,000, and Weinstein and Heying left their positions on the faculty.
 Since then, Weinstein has become a poster boy for those who want to paint left-wing students as intolerant totalitarians.
 The couple's posture of martyrdom has also led to lush, credulous treatments in the press: Weinstein and Heying were recently photographed at night standing moodily in front of shrubbery along with other free-speech warriors in the New York Times.*

 Recent events at Evergreen, though, suggest a different narrative.
 Weinstein's story is not one about out-of-control leftist students silencing professors.
 Rather, it's a story about how professors who align with right-wing media can shape university policy, while sidelining and demonizing students.
 "Free speech," wielded in bad faith by right-wing media, can turn into a gag to silence student protests and activism.